jordan-hoang/ChessV2/README.md

 In the future a React frontend would serve as the GUI and clicking will be included instead of having to type out manually the Chess Coordinates.

-# Setting up Jenkins and Docker to run locally
-### (Assumes you are running on Linux distro Ubuntu)
-1. First install docker and jenkins through the terminal you can google it and find the commands relatively easily

-2. Next you need to compile a docker image for this particular application (You need to get jenkins/jenkins:lts which can be aquired by docker pull jenkins/jenkins:lts. ) Copy and paste the following into a "Dockerfile".
-Note that there can only be one Dockerfile inside a directory.

-        FROM jenkins/jenkins:lts
-        USER root
-        RUN apt-get update && apt-get install -y \
-                    python3 \
-                    gcc \
-                    g++ \
-                    cmake
-        USER jenkins

-3. Next you need to build the Docker Image.
-Assuming you are in the same directory as where the docker file is located run, feel free to rename jenkins-gcc into something else, that is the image file name.

-        docker build -t jenkins-gcc .

-4. Now run the command to launch a container at localhost:8080 (jenkins-gcc may be different if you chose to rename your file)

-        sudo docker run -p 8080:8080 -p 50000:50000 -d -v jenkins_home:/var/jenkins_home jenkins-gcc

-5. Now you are done!
-Follow a guide online on how to use jenkins (if you are unfamilar), to run automated unit tests inside of jenkins.

 ### Dependencies
 This project requires: